 The other type of single wager is made with a point spread in place.
 This is typically referred to as “spread betting.”
 In sports leagues where lots of points are being scored and the point differentials can be substantial, the bookmaker needs a more effective way of bringing the teams closer together in betting value.
-If a heavy favorite were expected to trounce another team, the obvious bet for a gambler would be on the favorite.
-If the bookmaker were to post odds on a heavy favorite, the amount the bettor would have to lay could be high enough to make the risk disproportionate to the reward.
-There would also be a chance all of the action would come in on the favorite, creating a substantial risk for the bookmaker.
+If a heavy favourite were expected to trounce another team, the obvious bet for a gambler would be on the favourite.
+If the bookmaker were to post odds on a heavy favourite, the amount the bettor would have to lay could be high enough to make the risk disproportionate to the reward.
+There would also be a chance all of the action would come in on the favourite, creating a substantial risk for the bookmaker.

 When Spread Betting is used